konveyor/go-konveyor-tests/README.md

 ### Tier 2

 More advanced features like complex application analysis or some edge cases.
-This stage should be kept green, but a failure should not affect most of users.
+This tier should be kept green, but a failure should not affect most of users.

 ```
 $ make test-tier2